Your buffer zone (and how it is affecting your FE Exam results)

-You can do anything you want to do with it…make that your reality.
+You can do anything you want to do with it, and if FE Exam results is what you want, make that your reality.

 Your Life Your Canvas

-Warren Buffet explains how Berkshire Hathaway is his canvas.
-One that he get’s the Blessing to paint every day.
+Warren Buffet explains how Berkshire Hathaway is his canvas…a canvas that he gets the Blessing to paint every day.

-If you are to be successful in painting your personal canvas, and ultimately realize the desires for your own life, then you are going to need to build, maintain, and/or reconstruct buffer zones around the limited and declining asset of your time.
+If you are to be successful in painting your personal canvas, and ultimately achieving the desires in your own life, then you are going to need to build, maintain, and/or reconstruct buffer zones around the limited and declining asset of your time.

-Kevin Ashton, the British technology pioneer who cofounded the Auto-ID Center at MIT, recently wrote an essay where he pointed out that being stingy with your time is part of leading a creative, productive life.
+Kevin Ashton, the British technology pioneer who co-founded the Auto-ID Center at MIT, wrote an essay where he pointed out that being stingy with your time is part of leading a creative, productive life.

 Being successful isn’t about doing everything.

-It’s about doing the right things at the right time…being productive and maintaining the ability to say No when it needs to be said.
+It’s about doing the right things at the right time – being productive and honing the ability to say No when it needs to be said.

 So I have to ask this again…